vllm-project/llm-compressor/docs/conceptual_guides/inference_acceleration.md

 ### How Can We Speed Up Weight-Only Quantization?

-Roughly speaking, the time required to execute a matrix multiplication on a GPU equals:
+Roughly speaking, the time required to execute a matrix multiplication on a GPU equals the sum of:
 * Latency of moving the weights from main memory (DRAM) to the compute (SRAM)
 * Latency of the tensor-core compute operations